SixArm/sixarm-company-consulting-agreement/README.md

 Reference: https://wikipedia.org/wiki/Forum_non_conveniens

-Example: Suppose the Consultant and Consultee are both Delaware companies, and both have headquarters in San Francisco.
-If something goes wrong and must go to court, both parties may prefer to transfer the legal case from Delaware to San Francisco because it's a more-convenient location and has more-specific legal experts.
+Example: Suppose the parties are both Delaware companies, yet the key people involved all live in San Francisco.
+If something must go to court, both parties may prefer to transfer the legal case from Delaware to San Francisco, to make it more convenient for the key people involved.

-### 1.9.
-Priority

-If there is any ambiguity, inconsistency or conflict between the terms and conditions contained in any of the documents forming a part of this Agreement, then the Agreement shall be construed in the following order of priority, i.e. 1 takes precedence over 2 and so on:

-1. These terms and conditions.

-2. The provisions of any Work Order.

-3. The provisions of any schedules.

-4. Any other documents incorporated or referenced herein.

-### 1.10.
-Work Order

-All work performed by Consultant shall be documented in a Work Order ("WO") signed by authorized representatives of both parties.

-Each Work Order shall set forth, at a minimum, the details set forth on Attachment 1.

-Consultant shall have the right to accept or decline any proposed Work Order.

-All instructions, approvals, submissions, notices and any other communications or transactions that must be made to Consultee shall be made through the representative set forth on the Work Order.

-Except, as expressly set forth in the Work Order or in this Agreement, Consultant shall furnish all labor, materials, equipment, supervision and insurance need to perform the work.

 ## 2. Definitions